bufbuild-ru/docs/docs/lint/rules/index.md

 - [`PACKAGE_DIRECTORY_MATCH`](#package_directory_match)
 - [`PACKAGE_SAME_DIRECTORY`](#package_same_directory)

 The `MINIMAL` category verifies that all files with package `foo.bar.baz.v1` are in the directory `foo/bar/baz/v1` (relative to the [`buf.yaml`](../../configuration/v2/buf-yaml/) file), and that only one such directory exists. `protoc` doesn't enforce file structure in any way, but you're likely to have a rough time with many Protobuf plugins across various languages if you don't do this.
-Many languages such as Go and Java explicitly or effectively enforce such a file structure.For example, consider this tree:
+Many languages such as Go and Java explicitly or effectively enforce such a file structure.

+For example, consider this tree:

 ```text
 .